New and Transferring Employees

 When employees start at locations that are new to them, the following steps can make for a smooth acculturation process.

-- A map of the building, a staff directory, an employee handbook and an emergency procedures handbook should be given to all new employees.
+- A map of the building, a staff directory, an employee handbook and an emergency procedures handbook (APS Staff Google login required) should be given to all new employees.

 - The employee's supervisor should meet with the new employee as soon as possible to specify expectations, provide the employee with a job description and to review the performance evaluation process.

-- A building tech facilitator should train the new employee in logging into Novell and in using GroupWise and other applications as needed.
+- A building tech facilitator should train the new employee in logging into the computer system and in using email and other applications as needed.

 - Although the district doesn't have a formal mentoring program for classified employees, an in-building peer who consistently meets performance standards should be assigned to help the new employee become familiar with job duties and building procedures.